Jamal Jones

-For the American record producer, see Polow da Don.
-For the American professional basketball player, see Jamal Jones (basketball).

 Jamal Aman Jones (born April 24, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was originally signed by the St. Louis Rams as an undrafted free agent in 2004.
 He played college football for the North Carolina A&T Aggies.
 Jones is currently pursuing a master's degree in Public Administration from the Harvard Kennedy School.

 Early life

 Jones attended DeMatha Catholic High School in Hyattsville, Maryland, and was a letterman in football.
 Jones graduated from DeMatha in 1999.